Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/npc/the-stranger-kftgv.md

 NoteIcon: npc
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
-BookSource: Keys from the Golden Vault p.
-173
+BookSource: "Keys from the Golden Vault p.
+173"
 ---
 # [The Stranger](2-Mechanics/CLI/bestiary/npc/the-stranger-kftgv.md)
 *Source: Keys from the Golden Vault p.
 173*